ThusharIshwan/CSVIO/README.md

 The main script in this package is [CSVIO.cs](./CSVIOTestProject/Assets/Scripts/CSVIO.cs) which defines the classes CSVIO and CompObj (short for Composite Object).
 Simply put, a CompObj is an Object created from specified properties of a simpler nature (ex. strings, ints, booleans and smaller CompObjs).
 No matter how complicated the Object, once defined, this project can find a way to non-destructively store all the data that comprises the object.
 This leaves the user able to modify and use the object to their hearts content.

+For more information, please read the documentation within the code.
+Provided alongside it in the [Scripts](./CSVIOTestProject/Assets/Scripts) folder, you will find tests and examples.
+In the [Resources](./CSVIOTestProject/Assets/Resources) folder is the CSV that I created for testing purposes.

 #### What's next?

  -> Currently, the basic objects with which to build Composite objects is limited to strings, ints and bools.
 In the future, I would like this to include more predefined classes such as Images.